holoviz/holoviews/doc/user_guide/index.rst

 introduction to HoloViews can be found in our `Getting Started <../getting_started/index.html>`_ guide and an overview of some interesting HoloViews examples can be found in our `Gallery <../gallery/index.html>`_.
-If you are looking for a specific component or wish to view the range of primitives HoloViews has to offer, see our `Reference Gallery <../reference/index.html>`_.
+If you are looking for a specific component (or wish to view the available range of primitives), see our `Reference Gallery <../reference/index.html>`_.

 Core guides